 As with most chicken-and-egg problems, it is hard to know which came first.
 Did Jews and other Euro-ethnics become white because they became middle-class?
 That is, did money whiten?
 Or did being incorporated into an expanded version of whiteness open up the economic doors to middle class status?
 Clearly, both tendencies were at work.

 Intentionally marginalizing other people, leaving them out of the American Dream, is the reason that the Rev. Dr. Jamie Washington, of Washington Consulting Group, doesn’t talk about minority groups.
 Being in the minority isn’t the point.
-He talks about “minoritized” groups, to emphasize the point that their status is sociopolitical, not mathematical, and intentional, not accidental.
+He talks about “minoritized” groups, to emphasize the point that their status is sociopolitical, not natural, and intentional, not accidental.

 The Bottom Line: The very concept of race is a political tool designed to maintain the power and resources of those in charge.
 One way to see that is to watch how the definitions of our racial categories have changed over time–and how those definitions are used to benefit some at the expense of others.